Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Introduction

 follows by reversing orientations on $X$.

-Unfortunately, the hypothesis \eqref{eq:Freed_Uhlenbeck_page_174_positive_metric_self-dual} also imposes strong constraints on the topology of $X$, as the Bochner-Weitzenb\"ock formula \eqref{eq:Freed_Uhlenbeck_6-26} implies that the dimension of the vector space of harmonic, real, self-dual two-forms is zero.
+Unfortunately, the hypothesis \eqref{eq:Freed_Uhlenbeck_page_174_positive_metric_self-dual} also imposes strong constraints on the topology of $X$, as the Bochner--Weitzenb\"ock formula \eqref{eq:Freed_Uhlenbeck_6-26} implies that the dimension of the vector space of harmonic, real, self-dual two-forms is zero.
 Hence, $b^+(X) = 0$ and the bilinear intersection form, $Q$ on the cohomology group, $H^2(X;\ZZ)$, is negative definite \cite[Section 1.1.6]{DK}.

 As we already described, we have extended the result \cite[Theorem 2]{Min-Oo_1982} of Min-Oo and \cite[Proposition 2.2]{ParkerGauge} of Parker in our \cite[Theorem 1 and Corollary 2]{Feehan_yangmillsenergygap} by removing the positivity conditions \eqref{eq:Freed_Uhlenbeck_page_174_positive_metric_self-dual} and \eqref{eq:Freed_Uhlenbeck_page_174_positive_metric_anti-self-dual}.